AlexArutiunian/tts_rus/README.md

 RuntimeWarning: Couldn't find ffmpeg or avconv - defaulting to ffmpeg, but may not work
 ```
 then you can see this [tutorial](https://www.youtube.com/watch?v=PYeksH-n4fo&t=954s) and launch ffmpeg from [link](https://ffmpeg.org/download.html#build-windows)
-## Correction of speech errors of the model
+## Correction of speech's errors of the model

 In directory [book_reader/src/helpers](https://github.com/AlexArutiunian/book_reader/tree/main/src/helpers) you can find files 'word.txt' and 'word+.txt', with which you can place accents in words of your text.
 Also you can correct of another speech errors of the model with the [guide](https://github.com/snakers4/silero-models/wiki/SSML) from developers of silero model.